SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/using-custom-dialogs-with-spfx.md

 Add the following import statements at the top of the newly created file.
 You're creating your custom dialog box using the [Office UI Fabric React components](https://dev.office.com/fabric#/components), so the implementation will be in React.

-> **Note:** Currently the `DialogContent` component is coming from `@microsoft/sp-dialog`, but it will be included as part of the Office UI Fabric React components soon.

 ```ts
 import * as React from 'react';